suspended/routino/extras/README.txt

 tagmodifier - A program to read an OSM XML file and process it using a Routino
               tagging rules file to create a modified output XML file.

+errorlog    - Scripts for processing the error log file (created by running
+              planetsplitter with the --errorlog option).